 Canada is the only developed country with a universal health insurance program that does not include coverage of prescription drugs dispensed outside of a hospital or long-term care facility.
 Instead, Canadians pay for prescription medications through a patchwork system of: (1) provincial/territorial and federal public drug plansi, (2) private insurance plans offered by employers, unions or professional associations, and (3) out-of-pocket payments by patients.

 Canada is one of the top per capita spenders on pharmaceutical drugs in the world.3 Prescription drugs are a major contributor to public health expenditures in Canada.
-Spending on prescription drugs is forecast to reach $33.7 billion in 2018, of which $14.4 billion (42.7%) is financed by public drug programs.4 What’s more, these figures exclude hospital drug spending, which, in 2016, topped $1.2 billion.5
+Spending on prescription drugs is forecast to reach $33.7 billion in 2018, of which $14.4 billion (42.7%) is expected to be financed by public drug programs.4 What’s more, these figures exclude hospital drug spending, which, in 2016, topped $1.2 billion.5